MQuy/mos/Expert C Programming.md

 - Benefits of dynamic linking
   - is smaller than its sl counterpart (avoid coping library into executable)
   - when linking to a particular library share a single copy of the library at runtime
-  - permits easy versioning of libraries, new libraries can be shipped -> old program can get benefit without be relinked
+  - permits easy versioning of libraries, new libraries can be shipped -> old program can get the benefit without being relinked
-  - allows users to select at runtime which library to execute against (for example one for speed, one for memory efficiency or containing debugging info)
+  - allows users to select at runtime which library to execute against (for example one for speed, one for memory efficiency, or containing debugging info)
 - five special secrets of linking with libraries
   - dynamic libraries are called "lib*something.so*", static libraries are called "lib*something.a*"
   - you tell the compiler to link with, for example, "libthread.so" by giving the option -lthread
   - the compiler expects to find the libraries in certain directories (for example _-Lpathname -Rpathname_)
   - identify your libraries by looking at the headers files you have used (sometimes, you have to use tools like _nm_ to manually search for a needed symbol)
-  - symbol from static libraries are extracted when needed (looking for _undefined_ symbols) by linker, while all library symbols go to the virtual address space for dynamic libraries
+  - symbol from static libraries are extracted when needed (looking for _undefined_ symbols) by the linker, while all library symbols go to the virtual address space for dynamic libraries
     ✍️ in static linking, if there is no undefined, so nothing will be extracted -> you have to put like this `gcc main.c -lm`
-- interposing is the practice of supplanting a library function by user-written function of the same name, usually for debugging or performance reasons
+- interposing is the practice of supplanting a library function with user-written function of the same name, usually for debugging or performance reasons

 ### Chap 9: More about Arrays